GeoMOER/moer-mpg-data-analysis/docs/units/_unit06/unit06-02_cross_validation.md

 ```

 ## Leave-one-out cross validation
-For the leave-one-out cross validation, the training sample is comprised by all but one value pairs of the data set and the left-out data pair is used as validation sample.
+For the leave-one-out cross validation, the training sample is comprised of all but one value pairs of the data set and the left-out data pair is used as validation sample.
-The procedure is typically iterated over the entire data set, i.e. each value is left-out once.
+The procedure is typically iterated over the entire data set, i.e. each value is left out once.

 ```r
 # Leave one out cross validation